Symposium on Foundations of Responsible Computing

 The inaugural FORC will be held on June 1-3 at the Harvard Center for Mathematical Sciences and Applications (CMSA), and will have its proceedings published by LIPIcs.
 The program committee will review submissions to ensure a high quality program based on novel, rigorous and significant scientific contributions.
 Authors of accepted papers will have the option of publishing a 10-page version of their paper in the proceedings, or publishing only a 1-page extended abstract, to facilitate the publication of their work in another venue.
 1-page abstracts will appear on the website, but not in the proceedings.
 The symposium itself will feature a mixture of talks by authors of accepted papers and invited talks.

 Authors should upload a PDF of the paper through Easychair: https://easychair.org/conferences/?conf=forc2020.
 The font size should be at least 11 point and the paper should be formatted in a single column.
+Author names and affiliations should appear at the top of the paper (reviewing for FORC is single, not double blind).
 Beyond these, there are no formatting or length requirements, but reviewers will only be asked to read the first 10 pages of the paper.
 It is the authors’ responsibility that the main results of the paper and their significance be clearly stated within the first 10 pages.
 Submissions should include proofs of all central claims, and the committee will put a premium on writing that conveys clearly and in the simplest possible way what the paper is accomplishing.
 Authors are free to post their paper on arXiv, etc. Future details will appear on the conference website: https://responsiblecomputing.org/.

 Yiling Chen, Harvard